-Undertake the cost of supply studies, review the current tariff structure in line with the cost of supply studies, tariff policy and tariff framework that governs the municipal administration and operations etc. In the case of electricity, the NERSA framework to conduct the Cost of Supply studies will be utilised.
+Review of the current tariff structure for solid waste, water and electricity services in line with the tariff policy and tariff framework that governs the municipal administration and operations etc.

-v) Audit of electricity and water meters, meter management and land use/zoning including the GPS coordinates of where the meters are located:
+v) Audit of electricity and water meters, meter management and land use/zonage use.

-Confirm and validate the existence and functionality of meters (domestic, commercial, industrial etc.), identifying broken, old, faulty, unread meters, tempered meters, illegal connection, meter reading inaccuracy/accuracy, meter reading capacity (include the existing meter reading organogram and recommending the best practice meter reading organogram including skills requirements), accessibility of the meters (including the buried under/ covered meters), mapping the physical location of meters in line with the land use, determining the match between type of meter and usage suitability, ownership of meters versus the number of properties connected, along with state of inactive meters etc. Identify solutions for systems losses and security requirements.
+Confirm and validate the existence and functionality of meters (domestic, commercial and industrial), identifying broken, faulty, and unread meters, meter reading accuracy, meter reading capacity, accessibility of the meters, mapping the physical location of meters in line with the land use, determining the match between type of meter and usage suitability, ownership of meters versus the number of properties connected, along with state of inactive meters etc. Identifying solutions for systems losses and security requirements.